Author: gdousay

 Deep Reflection:

-How might your life change if prayer became your first response?
+• How might your worries shift if God’s Kingdom was your first pursuit?

 #DeeplyRooted #DailyRenewed